-I have had a consistent and meaty daily spiritual practice for nearly a decade.
+I have had a consistent and meaty daily spiritual practice for over a decade.
 And I still break down into a blubbering mess of snot, tears, and shame for my "weaknesses".

 And in those moments, I don't want anyone to know.

 And I tell myself in my most rational internal 'get your shit together' voice that "I am stronger than this."

 "I'm better than this."

 I have learned that "BEING STRONG" is not when the BREAKTHROUGH happens.